 One metric that most well-known brand designs have in common involves their relative simplicity.
 This primarily involves recognition.
 Potential customers are much more likely to remember a straightforward design and this approach is also capable of building a stronger association with the brand in question within a relatively short period of time.

 Simplicity evokes a clear response from the viewer, it is easy to highlight your intentions and from a graphical standpoint, issues such as zooming and resizing will not present problems.
 As always, assessing different versions during the actual design process will narrow down your choices until you have encountered the best version.

 Would you trust a logo that appeared different on multiple occasions?
 Of course not.
-The fact of the matter is that trust breeds familiarity.
+The fact of the matter is that familiarity breeds trust.
 This is just as relevant when discussing brand style.
 Once you have established a solid logo that represents the core ideals of your company, stick with it.
-The same design should be present throughout your website, within any mobile phone applications and upon physical packaging.
+The same design should be present throughout your website, within any mobile phone application and upon physical packaging.
 The same holds true in regards to the colours that you choose.
-Consistent approaches to your brand style will develop confidence over time; further cementing the loyalty of your followers.
+Consistent approaches to your brand style will develop confidence over time, further cementing the loyalty of your followers.

 Developing Your “Brand Voice”

 Many articles place an inordinate amount of focus upon logos when discussing brand styles.
 While there is no doubt that this is an important variable to consider, we should remember that a brand identity involves much more than graphics alone.
 An example will help to reinforce this observation.

 Why are more than 1.65 billion Apple devices in use around the world?
 Is it merely because of an easily recognisable logo, or does such popularity involve other factors?
 Apple has always striven to portray a unique melange of quality, confidence and intimacy.
 Thus, their products appeal to a wide range of consumers who are hoping to be provided with a personalised experience while still leveraging the latest technology on the market.